EliotZhu/TCS/README.md

-# CDSM - Casual Inference using Deep Bayesian Dynamic Survival Models}
+# CDS - Casual Inference with Deep Survival Model and Time-varying Covariates}
 {Zhu and Gallego

 [![Project Status: Active – The project has reached a stable, usable